Jungfernhof concentration camp: Operations

-The former estate of 200 hectares in size, had built on it a warehouse, three large barns, five small barracks and various cattle sheds.
-The partially falling down and unheatable buildings were unsuitable for the accommodation of several thousand people.
-There were no watchtowers or enclosing perimeter, rather a mobile patrol of ten to fifteen Latvian auxiliary police (Hilfspolizei) under the German commandant Rudolf Seck.
+The Jungfernhof estate was 200 hectares in size, with a warehouse, three large barns, five small barracks and various cattle sheds.
+The camp was quickly improvised: there were no watchtowers or an enclosed perimeter, rather a mobile patrol of ten to fifteen Latvian Auxiliary Police (Hilfspolizei) under the German commandant Rudolf Seck.
+The dilapidated and unheatable buildings were unsuitable for the accommodation of several thousand people.

-In December 1941 a total of 3,984 people were brought in four separate trains to Jungfernhof, including 136 children under ten years old, and 766 elders.
-On 1 December 1941, 1,013 Jews from Württemberg were entrained and sent to the camp.
-A further 964 were deported on 6 December 1941 from Hamburg, Lübeck (leaving only 90 Jews resident in the city, and others from throughout Schleswig-Holstein.
-Further transports came from Nuremberg with 1,008 persons and Vienna with 1,001.
+In December 1941, a total of 3,984 people were brought in four separate trains to Jungfernhof, including 136 children under ten years old, and 766 elders.
+On 1 December, 1,013 Württemberg Jews were put on trains and sent to the camp.
+On 6 December, a further 964 were deported from cities of Hamburg and Lübeck (leaving only 90 Jews resident in the city), and the Schleswig-Holstein region.
+Further transports came with 1,008 people from Nuremberg and 1,001 from Vienna.